 Hi, I'm Lia!

-I'm from the Florida Keys, which in my opinion is one of the most beautiful places in the US .
-One of the reasons I decided to become a therapist is because this beautiful place where I'm from has very few mental health resources.
+I'm from the Florida Keys and one of the reasons I decided to become a therapist is because this beautiful place where I'm from has very few mental health resources.
 Growing up, there was little access to mental health information.
-In fact, the county that I was raised in has one of the highest suicide rates in the state of Florida.
+In fact, the county in which I was raised has one of the highest suicide rates in the state of Florida.

-I fell in love with mental health when I took my first psychology class during high school at Gulliver Preparatory.
+I fell in love with mental health when I took my first psychology class during high school.
 I decided I would become a therapist so I could help others in crisis and normalize discussing mental health and wellness.

 As a therapist and a mental health advocate, I hope to provide as much mental health information as I can to others.